Author has written 41 stories for Sonic the Hedgehog, Doctor Who, and Journey.

 The Last Mission: I love this story.
 It came to me out of nowhere, when I was mindlessly typing.
 It came to being while I was writing Voices, and it served as an inspiration to myself for the relationship dynamic between Bean & Bark.
 I'll admit the ending is a bit of a cop-out for a tragedy, but at the same time it worked so well, and the reviews agree.

 Sonic's Wasted Time: A novel idea, based on just how many bad stories I saw.
 I knocked it out in about an hour and a half at about 6am in the morning, and I remember just writing it directly into FF.net's document editor over a previously existing document.
 I made a digital copy afterward, but it was on FF.net before it was on my hard drive.
 I made up all the story extracts featured, but they were typical of what was being seen at the time.
-It spawned two sequels.
+It spawned several sequels.

 Voices: My longest Fanfic to date, and also the second fanfic I ever wrote (the first being a God-Awful thing I wrote aged 13 that went on for just 3 pages, and quickly descended into rambling chaos).
 It was originally published on the old Concept: "Mobius" forums, and went on hiatus around chapter 24 - I think - for nearly a year before a conversation about it with a close friend made me attempt to finish it.
 I'm still pleased with this story even now looking at it, but it shows it's age a bit, and could do with a clean up, particularly in the early chapters.
-Considering it's five years old, that's not bad going, yet I can't help but think one day I'll fine tune and polish it up, or better still, completely re-write it.
+Considering it's from 2006, that's not bad going, yet I can't help but think one day I'll fine tune and polish it up, or better still, completely re-write it.

 Originally Voices was going to end rather differently.
-Bean & Bark were meant to be just cameos, and I wanted to include further cameos from other characters like Ray the Flying Squirrel, Nack the Weasal and Rouge the Bat.
+Bean & Bark were meant to be just cameos, and I wanted to include further cameos from other characters like Ray the Flying Squirrel, Nack the Weasel and Rouge the Bat.
 Furthermore, when I started I had no idea who the mystery voice was going to be, and it was only after about ten chapters that I'd decided for certain who it was, hence why Knuckles heard random gibberish.
 That later worked itself out in a case of going over the story with a fine tooth comb and trying to fit some logical ret-cons to it.
 Chapter seven of that story in particular was changed a couple of times (and still doesn't fit right to me), and there was a different fate planned for one of the bi-planes than actually happened.

 Message to All: This story was written as Christmas fluff, and I only spent one afternoon on it, something that shows.
 The idea was in my head for about an hour after reading through The Sonic Writers Guild Forums, and I felt I had to do it.
 It was another instance of mindless rambling leading to a story, but it did go through a phase of being re-written to work better.